hashgraph/hedera-smart-contracts/tools/custom/raw-bytecode-analyser/README.md

 # Hedera Smart Contract Bytecode Analyser

 This Python script analyses the bytecode of Smart Contracts on the Hedera network to detect specific operand usages.
-It can help determine the likelihood that a Smart Contract creates a token using an SECP256k1 key.
+This following example determines the likelihood that a Smart Contract creates a token using an SECP256k1 key.

 ## Requirements